debarchito/sakura-yamauchi/README.md

 ## Want to contribute?

 Contributions are always welcomed!
-Just take a moment to go through the [STYLEGUIDE.md](/STYLEGUIDE.md) for this project.
+You can always rely on prettier and eslint to make sure your code standardized and well-formatted.

 ## LICENSE